 1) Abortion- “violence against the unborn” is legal and seen as a viable solution to ending an unwanted/unplanned pregnancy.

-2) Violence, killing of others is seen as a viable solution to conflict resolution.
+2) Violence, the killing of others, is seen as a viable solution to conflict resolution.
 War is ok.
 If our ideologies, religious beliefs, economic and government policies are in conflict with one another, then we choose to just blow each other up.
-The country with the most power, resources, money and military might will be the victor.
+The country with the most power, resources, money, and military might will be the victor.

 Unbelievably, it is the Catholic Church who sees women as worthy of dignity and respect, even while pushing to limit their reproductive choices, particularly the practice of abortion to meet their reproductive goals.
-It is the Catholic Church who promotes the dignity of all human persons, regardless of socioeconomics, race or gender.
+It is the Catholic Church that promotes the dignity of all human persons, regardless of socioeconomics, race, or gender.

-It is incredibly ironic that one of the most male dominated religions in the world, respects the dignity of a woman and denounces all violent acts against the woman, any woman.
+It is incredibly ironic that one of the most male-dominated religions in the world respects the dignity of a woman and denounces all violent acts against the woman, any woman.
 Even though the church does not see the role of women as clergy, they do not seek to restrict the female role in society as a whole.
-Women are not considered for priesthood because of the belief by Catholics in Apostolic Succession, http://www.vatican.va/roman_curia/congregations/cfaith/cti_documents/rc_cti_1973_successione-apostolica_en.html).
+Women are not considered for the priesthood because of the belief by Catholics in Apostolic Succession, http://www.vatican.va/roman_curia/congregations/cfaith/cti_documents/rc_cti_1973_successione-apostolica_en.html).

-A primary focus of the Catholic Church is the dignity of the human person.
-In this case the human person happens to be female.
-It is also believed to be God’s plan that man and woman be one with God through the sacrament of marriage and that the union be open to life even if life is not the result of the conjugal act.
-Woman and man share equally in this union with God himself through the sacrament of marriage. http://www.totustuus.com/TheologyOfTheBodyAnOverview.pdf
+- A primary focus of the Catholic Church is the dignity of the human person.
+In this case, the human person happens to be female.
+It is also believed to be God’s plan that man and woman be one with God through the sacrament of marriage and that the union is open to life even if life is not the result of the conjugal act.
+Women and men share equally in this union with God himself through the sacrament of marriage. http://www.totustuus.com/TheologyOfTheBodyAnOverview.pdf

 I’m not saying that every person must be Catholic to respect women.
 I’m saying that without the core belief that “Life” itself is sacred, something to be protected, the woman, by extension, will not be respected and will remain an object of sinful manipulation….a pawn in the game of power, sex and money.